Content Map Terms

 The MNS will only be provided if the client's family unit is not able to provide the items.

-A client who receives the MNS additional food to supplement a regular diet is not eligible to apply for the diet supplement or nutritional supplement.
-A client who receives the MNS vitamins and minerals only is eligible to apply for the diet supplement or nutritional supplement.
+A client who receives the nutritional items portion of the MNS is not eligible to apply for other nutrition-related benefits, such as the diet supplement or nutritional supplement (short term).
+A client who only receives the vitamins and minerals portion of the MNS is eligible to apply for the diet supplement or nutritional supplement (short term).

-Clients receiving income assistance or disability assistance are eligible to apply for a tube feed supplement if they are unable to take food orally or process food through their gastrointestinal system.
+Clients receiving income assistance, disability assistance or hardship assistance are eligible to apply for a tube feed supplement if they are unable to take food orally or process food through their gastrointestinal system.
 The supplement can be provided for acute short-term or chronic long-term conditions.
 This supplement is available when no other government funded or other programs are available to the client.